Overcoming the communication gap for hybrid teams

 By striving to observe a balance of asynchronous and synchronous communication and adjusting as needed, hybrid teams can find a balance and enjoy the best of both worlds.

-Think about the daily hybrid communication styles of all your team members.
-This topic should be top of mind after you asked about their personal communication preferences.
+After you’ve asked your team members about their personal communication preferences, think about the daily hybrid communication styles of all your team members.
+This topic should be top of mind after you ask about their personal communication preferences.

 Take your own preferences into consideration.
-On Zoom meetings, do you expect team members to keep video on for all meetings or only for project presentations to clients?
+On Google Meet or Zoom meetings, do you expect team members to keep their cameras on for all meetings or only for project presentations to clients?

 Leaders should establish clear expectations about the hybrid communication standards for the team.
 Some interactions profit from the written documentation inherent within email while others benefit from the body language or facial cues of a video conference.